wp-plugins/bluet-keywords-tooltip-generator/readme.txt

 * Header and nav tegs are now excluded from being fetched
 * space bug fixed
 * bugs fixed
+* thanks to [Alrik Gadkowsky](https://oakwoodhunters.com) for contributing on tooltipy

 = 3.1 =
 * KTTG is now Tooltipy